HSSC Adoption Fees*

 2. Proof of residence is required.
 This could be in the form of a driver’s license with your current address, a gas & electronic bill, phone bill, etc.

 3. Proof of income is required.
 This is to ensure the potential adopter can support the maintenance and care of the animal.
-Proof of income can be in the form of a recent pay stub or job identification badge.
+We accept recent pay stubs, online banking statements or employer ID Badges.

 6. If children are living in the home, it is strongly recommended that they be involved in the adoption process to ensure the compatibility of the animal of your choice with the child’s age, comfort level, degree of activity, etc.